-Alex Baloga become PFMA President and CEO on July 1, 2017.
-He joined PFMA in 2013 as director of government relations.
-He was promoted to director of government and public relations in 2014 and to vice president of external relations in 2015.
+Alex Baloga became PFMA President and CEO on July 1, 2017.
+After joining PFMA in 2013 as director of government relations, he was promoted to director of government and public relations in 2014 and to vice president of external relations in 2015.
 He leads PFMA’s government relations efforts at the local, state and federal level.
 He also manages our federal, state and Philadelphia Food PACs along with PFMA’s Legislative, Pharmacy and WIC Stakeholder’s Committees.

 In addition, he worked in U.S. Senator Bob Casey’s Government office as a regional field manager, serving as the senator’s liaison to government, community and constituent groups in central Pennsylvania; monitoring local issues and developments, and representing Senator Casey at civic meetings and community events.

 Baloga earned his bachelor’s degree in History with a specialty in Political Science from West Virginia University.

 David L. McCorkle served as PFMA's executive director, government and public relations director from 1982-1986.
 He was appointed president and CEO in 1987.
 After more than 30 years, he announced plans to step down and become PFMA President Emeritus.